Irene McKinney: Biography

 She later got a fellowship from West Virginia University for her work and was also one of the first students to complete a creative thesis at WV University.
 Her dissertation was her first poetry collection, Room for the Wakers.
 McKinney was also the protégé of and editor for Louise McNeill, fellow poet and the predecessor to the Poet Laureate position for West Virginia from 1979 to her death in 1993.
 Irene helped edit for her and her friendship and relationship with Louise helped her move towards focusing on regionalism (focusing on local dialect, customs, and other features for a specific region) in her writing and poems.
 McKinney's poetry is steeped in the rural Appalachian landscape and frequently explores the connections between people and place.
 Though she retired in 2000, she was still active and continued to teach at Wesleyan College.

-During the last two years of her life, she worked tirelessly to fulfill her dream of a program at West Virginia Wesleyan College where “good writing was the center of a community, with its roots in the region of the writers yet also being able to reference the outside world”.
-She worked on developing the Low-Residency MFA (Master of Fine Arts) Program here.
-Due to her work with this now developed program at West Virginia Wesleyan College, West Virginia has dedicated an award in her name: the Irene McKinney Award for West Virginia Wesleyan MFA Students.
-Additionally, the West Virginia Wesleyan College has honored the late founder of the MFA program by setting up the McKinney Postgraduate Teaching Fellowship, which offers an MFA program graduate an opportunity to gain experience in teaching while being closely mentored by practiced faculty members.
+During the last two years of her life, McKinney dedicated herself to fulfilling her dream of creating a program at West Virginia Wesleyan College which situated “good writing [as] the center of a community, with its roots in the region of the writers [while] also being able to reference the outside world”.
+She developed the Low-Residency MFA (Master of Fine Arts) Program at West Virginia Wesleyan College, a contribution it later honored by establishing the Irene McKinney Award for West Virginia Wesleyan MFA Students and the McKinney Postgraduate Teaching Fellowship, which offers an MFA program graduate the opportunity to gain experience in teaching under the mentorship of experienced faculty members.

 She died of cancer at the family home in Barbour County at the age of 72.